helezi99/INFO-F403-GILLES-part1/README.md

 In the world of programming languages, defining and recognizing valid code syntax is fundamental.
 Lexical analyzers, also known as scanners, play a vital role by transforming source code into tokens for further processing by parsers and compilers.
 The Genial Imperative Language for Learning and the Enlightenment of Students (GILLES) was crafted with a similar goal—to provide students a hands-on experience with compiler theory.

-Our project is dedicated to developing a **lexical analyzer for GILLES**, designed using **JFlex**, to recognize keywords, variables, numbers, and other language tokens.
-Through this process, we delve into core concepts of **language theory, regex matching,** and **token handling**.
+Our project is dedicated to developing a **compiler for GILLES**, designed using **JFlex**, to recognize keywords, variables, numbers, and other language tokens.
+It is extended further to include a **parser** and **LLVM IR generator** for comprehensive learning and practical applications of compiler theory.

 ---

-Here's a README.md file tailored for both Part 1 and Part 2 of the project:

----

-# GILLES Compiler Project - Part 1 and Part 2
+# GILLES Compiler Project - Part 1, Part 2, and Part 3

 This project implements a compiler for the **Genial Imperative Language for Learning and the Enlightenment of Students (GILLES)**.
-It includes both a lexical analyzer (Part 1) and a parser (Part 2) with various features for building, testing, and executing the project.
+It includes the following:

+- **Part 1:** Lexical analyzer that recognizes and tokenizes the source code.
+- **Part 2:** Parser that constructs a parse tree and verifies syntax correctness.
+- **Part 3:** LLVM IR generator that translates the source code into LLVM Intermediate Representation.

 ## Prerequisites